Understanding Charity Tax Deductions: What You Need to Know

 4. Consider working with a tax professional

-Tax laws can change on a yearly basis and everyone’s situation is different, so we recommend working with a tax professional before following any of the advice outlined in this guide.
+Tax laws can change yearly, and everyone’s situation is different, so we recommend working with a tax professional before following any of the advice outlined in this guide.
 They will help you itemize your charity tax deductions on your return.
 A tax professional will ensure you’re adhering to tax laws, and they’ll be able to help you maximize the tax benefits of donating to charity.

 5. Find the right charity to support your cause